 The child was seen last week for a well child visit.
-On history, you learned the child has recurrent abdominal pain, and child has a history of diarrhea for the past 5 months.
-Diet history: child eats a wide variety of foods from all four food groups and consumes 17 ounces of milk and 4 ounces of juice per day.
+On history, you learned the child has intermittent abdominal pain, and child has a history of diarrhea for the past 5 months.
+Diet history: child eats a wide variety of foods from all four food groups and consumes 19 ounces of milk and 7 ounces of juice per day.
 Immunizations are 6 months behind schedule.
-The child stays at home with the mother.
+The child attends day care.

 HGB: low